mikitex70/redmine_drawio/README.md

 In the configuration form you can set the Drawio server url; the default is `//embed.diagrams.net`, to use the default internet installation regardless of the protocol.
 The value can be changed to use a private drawio editor installation (see more later).

+An important configuration is `Enable SVG diagrams`: diagrams in SVG format can introduce [Cross-Site Scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) security issues, so from version `1.2.0` they are handled in a different way:
+* if the field is checked, the behaviour is similar to previous releases: SVG diagrams are rendered as-is, in particular hyperlinks can be used to navigate to other pages (or sites).
+XSS issues are mitigated, but cannot be completely removed
+* if the field is unchecked (default), SVG diagrams are encoded and rendered as images.
+The quality is the same as original SVG (they scale in the same way) and there are no security issues, but hyperlink don't work.

+So the *Redmine administrator* is responsible to choose a security level adequate to the installation (Internet vs Intranet, for example), and the usage (how much important are hyperlinks?).

 In this form you can also enable the mathematical symbol support for SVG diagrams.
 The default is disabled because enabling this adds about 170k of Javascript to download, so enable only if you really need it.